pali1460/SocNavGym/README.md

-# SocNavGym : An Environment for Social Navigation With Attention
+# GenNavGym : An Environment for Social Navigation With Generalization

 ## Description
 This repository contains a fork for SocNavGym (located [here](https://github.com/gnns4hri/SocNavGym)).
 This fork implements two new training and evaluation scripts, allowing users to trian and evaluate across environments with differing amounts of entities.